• Home

 French Vanilla Creamer:

-To make French Vanilla Coffee Creamer, substitute vanilla extract for the hazelnut extract.
+To make a French Vanilla Coffee Creamer, substitute vanilla extract for the hazelnut extract.

 Vanilla Caramel Coffee Creamer: